Leadership Cohort

 Forming Reconciling Leaders

-Our leadership cohort forms and equips Christian leaders to mend internal, interpersonal, and institutional divides.
+The Global Immersion Leadership Cohort forms and equips Christian leaders across sectors to mend internal, interpersonal, and institutional divides.

-The cohort utilizes live access to leading voices in global faith-based peacemaking, a communal approach to collaborative learning, and personalized coaching and spiritual direction sessions to invite the next-level transformation unique to and necessary for each leader in the program.
+The cohort includes live teaching and conversation around the seven aspects of conflict-competent leadership, a communal approach to collaborative learning, and personalized coaching and spiritual direction sessions to invite the next-level transformation unique to and necessary for each leader in the program.

 What Participants Are Saying